-Neuropathy refers to any condition that damages nerve cells.
+“Neuropathy” refers to any condition that damages nerve cells.
 These cells play a critical role in touch, sensation, and movement.
-Diabetic neuropathy refers to damage of nerves that’s caused by diabetes.
-Scientists believe that the high content of blood sugar in the blood of a person with diabetes damages nerves over time.

 There are several different types of neuropathies.
 They include:

-- Peripheral: Pain and numbness in the extremities including arms, feet, legs, hands, and toes
+- peripheral: pain and numbness in the extremities, including arms, hands, legs, feet, and toes

-- Autonomic: Damage to nerves of the autonomic nervous system which control sexual response, sweating, urinary and digestive function
+- autonomic: damage to nerves of the autonomic nervous system, which control sexual response, sweating, and urinary and digestive function

-While you cannot reverse the damage from neuropathy, there are ways to help manage the condition, including:
+While you can’t reverse the damage from neuropathy, there are ways to help manage the condition, including: